Aree Song: Professional career

 Song returned to the LPGA Tour in 2009 and was on the leaderboard at the LPGA Championship in June before a final-round 78 pushed her back in the pack.
 In 2010, she again competed in the LPGA Qualifying Tournament ("Q-School") to attempt to regain her playing privileges on the LPGA Tour.
 She won the Tournament and gained full membership on the LPGA Tour for 2011.

-Personal life

-Song's twin sister Naree Song (Korean: 송나리) has also been a member of the LPGA Tour.